 A garden full of tulips in spring, or the fresh produce at a market stall on the weekend might be described as bunt.

-Try Busuu, the award winning language-learning app and start speaking a language in just 10 minutes a day!
+Try Busuu, the award winning language-learning app and start speaking a language today!